Unitech/pm2/README.md

 Your app is now put in background, kept alive forever and monitored.

-You can also use pm2 programmatically:
+Or you can use pm2 programmatically:

 ```javascript
 var pm2 = require('pm2');